Smaller and More Flexible Cuckoo Filters: Flexible windowed Cuckoo filters

 \section{Flexible windowed Cuckoo filters}

-We improve upon the standard Cuckoo filter in two ways: First, we introduce a different way to find the alternative bucket (or window) from the given one and the fingerprint, using a signed offset.
+We improve upon the standard Cuckoo filter in two ways: First, we introduce a different way to find the alternative address from the given one and the fingerprint, using a signed offset.
 Second, we use overlapping windows instead of disjoint buckets.